jbenninghoff/cluster-validation/README.txt

 For larger numbers of disks there is a summIOzone.sh script that can help provide a summary of disk-test.sh output.

+When all three subsystem tests have passed and met expectations, there is an example install script in the pre-install folder that can be modified and used for a scripted install.
+This script assumes the yum repos are configured and ready to go.
+Read the script carefully to understand how a simple scripted install works.
+The script MUST be modified to work in an actual cluster deployment.

-Post install tests are TestDFSIO and TeraSort.
+Post install tests are RWSpeedTest, TestDFSIO and TeraSort.
 Scripts to run each are provided in the post-install folder.
 Read the scripts for additional info.
 A script to create a benchmarks volume (mkBMvol.sh) is provided as well as a script to generate the terabyte of data, runTeraGen.sh.  runTeraSort.sh needs to be tuned to each specific cluster.
 Experiment with the -D options as needed.
 There is also a mapr-audit.sh script which can be run to provide an audit snapshot of the MapR configuration.
-The script is also a useful set of example maprcli commands.
+The script is a useful set of example maprcli commands.